Photon-HDF5/photon-hdf5/docs/phdata.rst

 When the emitted light path is split in 2 or more detection paths by using a non-polarizing beam splitter the measurement has so called beam-split channels.
-The fields `split_ch1` and `split_ch2` contains the list of detector IDs for each beam-split channel (see :ref:`detectors_specs_group`).
+The fields `split_ch1` and `split_ch2` contains the list of :ref:`detector_ids` for each beam-split channel (see :ref:`detectors_specs_group`).